-Discover what makes a message effective and how to construct purposeful communications with a bachelor’s degree in public relations from the University of Wisconsin-Eau Claire.
+Discover what makes a message effective and how to construct purposeful communications with a bachelor’s degree in integrated strategic communication - public relations from the University of Wisconsin-Eau Claire.

 An excellent path for those interested in planning publicity strategies and campaigns, the public relations major focuses on how to create a variety of communications, including press releases, social media, website messages, speeches and media pitches.

 Rooted in experiential learning, our distinguished program will give you countless opportunities to build your resume and skillset.
 Secure a marketing or communications internship, work with local businesses on messaging or conduct your own research study.
 Through a robust, rigorous curriculum, you will learn how to craft a crisis communication plan, analyze social media trends and successfully manage relationships with clients.